Advancing a job‑rich and inclusive circular Europe: RREUSE adopts its 2026–2030 strategy

 These three pillars reinforce one another.
 Insights from our community feed into the Academy’s learning and research, which in turn strengthen our advocacy and communications.
 Our Outreach work then creates new opportunities for our community and helps mobilise resources for the sector.

-To deliver this strategy, we are also investing in our own resilience as a network: maintaining transparent and participatory governance, diversifying funding, improving our digital infrastructure and collaborating with allied European networks.
+To deliver the strategy, RREUSE will also invest in its own resilience as a network, including transparent and participatory governance, diversified funding, improved digital infrastructure and closer collaboration with allied European networks.

-With this strategy, RREUSE is renewing its commitment to a circular economy that works for people and the planet.
-We know that social enterprises in reuse, repair and recycling offer a concrete pathway forward – creating jobs, strengthening communities and reducing inequalities while protecting the environment.
+With this strategy, RREUSE renews its commitment to a circular economy that works for people and the planet.
+Social enterprises in reuse, repair and recycling already demonstrate that such an economy is possible in practice, creating local jobs, strengthening communities and reducing inequalities while protecting the environment.

-We invite social circular enterprises and their networks, policymakers, partners and funders to engage with our RREUSE Strategy 2026–2030 and to join us in building a job-rich and inclusive Europe.
+RREUSE invites social circular enterprises and their networks, policymakers, partners and funders to engage with the RREUSE Strategy 2026–2030 and to join in building a job‑rich and inclusive circular Europe.